HiDeoo/vitest-console/README.md

 ### toHaveNthWarnedWith

-Asserts that swarning were logged and that a specific one was logged with certain parameters.
+Asserts that warnings were logged and that a specific one was logged with certain parameters.

 The count starts at 1.